artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ### Lab 5
-Given the following code, simulate it in the Ripes Pipelined processor and answer the following questions.
+Given the following code, simulate it in the Ripes Single-Cycle processor and answer the following questions.

 ```
 CODE (to be shown next April)